Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/activities.md

 # Activities

+## Top-Level Design
+1. Create initial UI components for simple navigation through site
+2. Establish backend communication with UI components
+3. Implement a user registration and login system
+4. Develop a tool listing system that allows users to post tools they would like to rent or sell
+5. Develop a tool management system for editing and removing current user listings
+6. Create a page that shows tool listings within a certain distance relative to the user
+7. Develop a system that allows users to search for tools/specify search criteria
+8. Develop a way to allow users to be notified when currently unavailable tool becomes available
+9. Create a transaction system for scheduling a tool to rent or purchasing a tool
+10. Implement a notification system that notifies a user when their listed tool has been scheduled for rent or purchased
+11. Establish a communication system between users for transactional purposes
+12. Create a review/report system for completed transactions
+13. Implement a recommended tools feature to recommend tools based on a project they’re working on
+14. Test site functionality to ensure reliability and security of features

 ## Detailed Design
 1. Create initial UI components for simple navigation through site
     - The webpages will include: